-Upon consummation of this offering and the concurrent private placement, we will have 400,549,539 shares of our common stock outstanding (or 410,412,039 shares, if the underwriters exercise their option to purchase additional shares in full).
+Upon consummation of this offering and the concurrent private placement, we will have shares of our common stock outstanding (or shares, if the underwriters exercise their option to purchase additional shares in full).
 Of these shares, all shares sold in this offering will be freely tradable without further restriction or registration under the Securities Act, except that any shares purchased by our affiliates may generally only be sold in compliance with Rule 144, which is described below.
-Of the remaining outstanding shares, all of the shares will be deemed "restricted securities" under the Securities Act.
+Of the remaining outstanding shares, shares will be deemed "restricted securities" under the Securities Act.